 With SketchUp’s Solid tools, you can create new shapes by combining or cutting one shape with another, making it easy to model an outer shell or joinery.

-What distinguishes solid construction and design from an M.C.
-Escher optical illusion?
-Accurate measurements.In SketchUp, the Tape Measure tool, the Protractor tool, and the Measurements box enable you to model precisely:With the Tape Measure tool (), you can measure a distance and set precise guide lines or guide points.
+SketchUp’s Tape Measure tool, Protractor tool, and the Measurements box help add accurate measurements to your designs.
+These tools offer several ways to add precision to a model:With the Tape Measure tool (), you can measure a distance and set precise guide lines or guide points.

 When you create a 3D model, you often need to draw a slightly bigger or smaller version of a shape and keep the two shapes equidistant from each other.
 This is called offsetting a line.
 An offset is handy when

-The SketchUp Follow Me tool () is the Pied Piper of 3D geometry: Follow Me leads a face along a path to create a 3D shape.
+The SketchUp Follow Me tool () leads a face along a path to create a 3D shape.
 The Follow Me tool does only one thing.
-However, it has a multitude of applications and enables you to draw complex 3D models with only a few clicks.
+However, it has a multitude of applications and can help you draw complex 3D models with only a few clicks.

 In SketchUp, you can resize and reshape your model based on the relative sizes of your edges and faces.
 Here's a quick overview of the available options: